-• Location 014H
+Location 014H

-This internal vector is used by the Multi-function Interrupt 0.
-The Multi-function Interrupt 0 vector is shared by the SPI/I2C and the C/R to F converter interrupt.
-When an interrupt signal is generated, the program will jump to this location and begin execution if the interrupt is enabled and the stack is not full.
+This internal vector is used by the SPI/IC interrupt.
+When either an SPI or IC bus, dependent upon which one is selected, requires data transfer, the program will jump to this location and begin execution if the SPI/IC interrupt is enabled and the stack is not full.